Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Indirect Comparisons

 \section{Indirect Comparisons}

-This section explores the relationship between first and second harmonic bands via the relationships given in equations (\ref{eqn:Stokesb2}) and (\ref{eqn:NLSB2}).
-We call these ``indirect'' comparisons because we model the second harmonic data using the numerical computations of the PDEs along with the first harmonic data.
-Our goal is to determine the validity of the Stokes prediction (\ref{eqn:Stokesb2}) and the NLS prediction (\ref{eqn:NLSB2}) for the four experiments.
-If these comparisons show agreement between the experimental and theoretical results, then the second harmonic band is ``forced'' by the first harmonic.
-In addition to helping understand higher harmonic data for noisier experimental data sets, if these relations are accurate, they could provide the option of recovering a data set from a truncated data set.
+This section explores the relationship between first and second harmonic bands.
+We call these ``indirect'' comparisons because we model the second harmonic data using first harmonic data in predictions (\ref{eqn:Stokesb2}) and (\ref{eqn:NLSB2}).
+Our goal is to determine the validity of the Stokes prediction, (\ref{eqn:Stokesb2}), and the NLS prediction, (\ref{eqn:NLSB2}), for the four experiments described above.